chanrl/sgvheadlines/README.md

 # sgvheadlines

-Demo web app using the following tech stack: Dash, Azure VM, sqlite3, LDA, Apache
+Demo web app using the following tech stack: Dash, Azure VM, sqlite3, LDA, Nginx

 Hosted on Azure VM using cron to schedule a daily scraping of news headlines from my local newspaper (sgv tribune)